 The bids shall be submitted to the Board of Education for action.

-Perishables
+Agricultural Products

-Applicable federal law does not provide a bidding exception for perishable food items purchased with school food service funds.
-Perishables purchased using school food service funds shall be procured in accordance with 2 C.F.R.
-200.320.
+Federal regulatory requirements provide a geographic preference bidding exception for purchases of unprocessed locally grown or locally raised agricultural products using school nutrition service funds.
+Perishables purchased using school nutrition service funds shall be procured in accordance with applicable federal regulations.

+When purchasing Kentucky-grown agricultural products, the District may purchase up to $15,000 using federal micro-purchase thresholds or up to $350,000 using federal simplified acquisition thresholds.

 Emergency Purchases